BranchMetrics/Branch-Example-Deep-Linking-Branchster-Web/README.md

 - **getDescription**: Moved from the controller, as it is not directly called by the view.
 Returns the correctdescription for the current faceIndex, and name.
 - **flashState**: Toggles a variable to `true`, then back to `false`, for the desired amount of time.
 Used to show error and success form feedback for 3000 miliseconds.

-##### Explanation
-First, let's add a boolean that will trigger between an editing and a viewing mode in the view, called `showEditor`, that defaults to `true`.
-We can then bind elements in the interface using `ng-show` and `ng-hide` to easily switch between the two modes.
-Next, we'll define an object literal of the link data we want to send to Branch, namely, the parameters that make our Branchster.

-The next two methods, `createBranchster` and `recreateBranchster` switch between the editing and viewing modes of our interface, toggling `showEditor`, and also showing the universal app banner that is part of the Branch Web SDK.
-The last function, `makeLink`, takes a single argument of `channel` and will be called by 4 sharing buttons: Facebook, Twitter, Email, and SMS.
-Until we build a way of sharing the generated links, let's just output them to the console for testing.

 ##### HTML for interface

 Next, we need to update our interface.
 We need to add `ng-show` directives to all of the labels, inputs, and buttons that have to do with making a Branchster, and ng-hide directives to every element that has to do with viewing a Branchster.
 Additionally, we're adding a 'RECREATE BRANCHSTER' button with an `ng-hide` directive to toggle back to editing mode, and a button group of the four sharing options.